fiberopticnow/fiberopticnow.github.io/_posts/2015-06-03-brainstorming.md

 </ol>

-##Examples of how a brainstorming document might look
+##Examples of how your brainstorming document might look

 Brainstorming is an inherently creative process.
 Feel free to get your ideas out in the way that works best for you and your team.
 Here are some examples: